-Poisoning is one of main causes of injury to babies and young children.
-This is because there are many poisonous items around the home and young children learn by putting things in their mouth to taste.
-Crawling babies and young toddlers are most at risk as they are unable to work out the items that may harm them.
-Read our advice below to help make your home safer!
+Poisoning is one of main causes of injury to babies and young children, due to there being so many poisonous items around the home.
+Read our advice below to help make your home safer.

-- Liquid detergent capsules, dishwasher tabs and concentrated liquids under the kitchen sink are caustic and can cause internal chemical burns, if swallowed.
+- Liquid detergent capsules, dishwasher tabs and concentrated liquids are caustic and can cause internal chemical burns, if swallowed.
 The capsules and tabs come in boxes that aren’t child-resistant.
 All these items should be stored out of the reach of children and, preferably, locked away.

-- E cigarettes and liquids are also a poison risk to young children.
-The attractive bottles of liquid nicotine can be mistaken for juice and are easy to open (more information can be found at the bottom of this page)
+- E-cigarettes and liquids are a poison risk to young children.
+The attractive bottles of liquid nicotine can be mistaken for juice and are easy to open.

-From around 6 months, babies start to put everything in their mouths – which means they are at risk of swallowing something harmful.
-The best thing you can do during this stage is to keep poisonous things locked away and out of reach
+From around six months, babies start to put everything in their mouths – which means they are at risk of swallowing something harmful.
+Keep poisonous items out of reach and locked away.

 Even small amounts of alcohol can be harmful to small children, so clear up any glasses with alcohol dregs in them.